 Some publishers run editorial-style material provided by advertisers and charge for it.
 Others allow advertisers to send the copy for inclusion next to advertisements.

 Publishers may or may not allow advertisers control over advertorial content.
-Some publishers have journalists write advertiser-friendly copy for these sections, others keep a strict demarcation between editorial and advertising.
+Some publishers have journalists write advertiser-friendly copy for these sections.
+Others keep a strict demarcation between editorial and advertising.

 Paid titles are less likely to take this approach.
-Some paid titles have little in the way of advertising and charge a hefty premium for quality editorial content.
+Some have little in the way of advertising and charge a hefty premium for quality editorial content.
 This works best if they can manage a high circulation.